WE PROVIDE THE SERVICE OF OUR EQUIPMENT WITH A QUALIFIED MECHANIC REMOTELY AND WITH DEPARTURE TO THE CLIENT

 WHAT TO DO IF A “WAVE” MAKES DURING SAWING?

-Many machine operators are familiar with this problem: during sawing the uneven surface of a board, “wave” turns out.
+Many operators of machine are familiar with this problem: during sawing they get the uneven surface of a board, “wave” turns out.
 The problem is really serious, but it can be solved.
 Consistently analyze the factors that affect the sawing process.
 There are only four of them: operator, machine, saw, wood.

 The first item on our list can sometimes be the last.
 After all, it depends on the operator the correct setting of the machine, the choice of sawing speed and selection of saws depending on the type of wood.